 Why are claims rejected?

-“It is important that all relevant information is disclosed when a policy is taken out”, says van Zyl.
+The policyholder has not disclosed all the necessary information“It is important that all relevant information is disclosed when a policy is taken out”, says van Zyl.
 “Making use of the call centre will minimise the potential for non-disclosure.”

 “We prefer to complete a new policy over the phone.
 That way our sales consultant can guide the future policyholder on what information they should share, to be as completely transparent and honest as possible, and to limit the potential for non-disclosure down the line.”